cwjin1108/GEOG594-CJin/README.md

 Nice to meet you!
 [Link to Classroom](http://map.sdsu.edu/bigdata/)

 Here is my definition of _**Big Data**_
-> Big data is a strong thought or confident expression that now human can **measure** all kinds of information, which was not used or regarded as garbage due to its vagueness and disorder, and human can *create valuable knowledge* from the information.
+> <span style="color: #f2cf4a; font-family: Babas; font-size: 2em;">Big data is a strong thought or confident expression that now human can **measure** all kinds of information, which was not used or regarded as garbage due to its vagueness and disorder, and human can *create valuable knowledge* from the information.</span>